Skip to content

 Public vs Private vs IPSS Nursery: Which Should You Choose?

-A clear comparison of the three types of nurseries and kindergartens in Portugal — costs, access, quality and waiting lists.
+A clear comparison of public, private and IPSS schools in Portugal — from nursery to secondary — costs, access, quality and how to choose.

 When you start looking for a nursery in Portugal, you quickly realise there are three distinct types of institutions — each with its own rules, costs and character.
 Understanding the differences is the first step to making an informed decision.